 Right before the sun rises, you can capture golden light reflected in the clouds in the sky as seen in the photo above taken at Capitol Reef National Park in Utah.

-The golden light right after sunrise is especially noticable in southern Utah with the red rock landscapes.
+The golden light right after sunrise is especially noticeable in southern Utah with the red rock landscapes.

 The photo above was taken during the golden hour at Arches National Park.
 You can see how the orange tones really pop, causing a nice glow on the rocks.